Lubenice: Geography

-The part of the island Lubenice is located on is called Gerbin, a peninsula that also includes Zbičina, Valun and Pernat.
+Lubenice is located on a part of the island known as Gerbin, a peninsula that also includes Zbičina, Valun and Pernat.
 Excluding narrow trails, the nearest connections by road to the sea are at Valun and Martinšćica, and to the nearby Lake Vrana at Zbičina.

 The town is built on a cliff whose ledge lies at an elevation of 378 m.
 Alongside several nearby cliffs, this cliff has been developed as a sport climbing location.
-The first routes were equipped in 2000, and the routes were renovated and expanded in 2017-2018.
+The first routes were equipped in 2000, and the routes were renovated and expanded in 2017–2018.
 As of 2025, there are 34 routes.